meteor-gazelle/meteor-gazelle/doc/specs/top_10.md

 ## Motivation

-Users are notified of the top 10 most popular albums on the website.
-Users can view the list in a homepage widget/module.
-Users can see the most popular albums by past day, past week, past month, and all-time.
+Users are notified of the top 10 most popular items on the website.
+Users can view the list in a homepage widget.
+Users can see the most popular items by past day, past week, past month, and all-time.

 ## Business rules

 - Users can enable or disable the top 10 list from displaying on their homepage.
-- Each item in the list must display the album's title, artist, and release year.
+- Each item in the list must contain information relevant to the item.
-- The top album must also display the album cover art.
-- The list will be automatically updated periodically (12-24 hours?) by a ranking algorithm.
+- The list will be automatically updated by a ranking algorithm.
+- The list update interval will be configured in the settings.json file.

 ## Use cases

-### 1.0 - Enabling the Top 10
+### 1.0 - Modifying the Top 10

 **Actor:** A user.

-**Brief:**  The Top 10 is enabled for display on the actor's homepage.
+**Brief:**  The user wants to enable or disable the Top 10 for display on their homepage.

-**Trigger:** The actor wants to enable the Top 10.
+**Trigger:** The user wants to modify their Top 10 setting.

 **Preconditions:**

- - The actor has the Top 10 widget/module disabled in their settings.
+ - None

 **Postconditions:**

- - The Top 10 widget/module is enabled and shown on the actor's homepage.
+ - The Top 10 widget is modified to the user's selection.

 **Basic Flow:**

- 1. The actor navigates to their settings.
- 2. The actor toggles Top 10 from disabled to enabled.
- 3. The actor saves their settings.

-### 1.1 - Disabling the Top 10

-**Actor:** A user.

-**Brief:**  The Top 10 is disabled for display on the actor's homepage.

-**Trigger:** The actor wants to disable the Top 10.

-**Preconditions:**

- - The actor has the Top 10 widget/module enabled in their settings.

-**Postconditions:**

- - The Top 10 widget/module is disabled and hidden on the actor's homepage.

-**Basic Flow:**

- 1. The actor navigates to their settings.
+ 1. The user navigates to their settings.
- 2. The actor toggles Top 10 from enabled to disabled.
+ 2. The user chooses their preference for the Top 10 widget.
- 3. The actor saves their settings.
+ 3. The user saves their settings.

 ### 2.0 - Viewing the Top 10

 **Actor:** A user.

-**Brief:**  The Top 10 is displayed in order to notify the user of popular albums.
+**Brief:**  The Top 10 is displayed in order to notify the user of popular items.

-**Trigger:** The actor visits their homepage.
+**Trigger:** The user visits their homepage.

 **Preconditions:**

- - The actor has the Top 10 widget/module enabled in their settings.
+ - The user has the Top 10 widget enabled in their settings.

 **Postconditions:**

- - The Top 10 albums are displayed in a sidebar widget/module on the actor's homepage.
+ - The Top 10 items are displayed in a widget on the user's homepage.

 **Basic Flow:**

- 1. The actor navigates to their homepage.
+ 1. The user navigates to their homepage.

-### 3.0 - Changing the Top 10 Time Range
+### 3.0 - Changing the Top 10 Date Range

 **Actor:** A user.

-**Brief:**  The Top 10 is updated to display the appropriate albums for the selected time range.
+**Brief:**  The Top 10 is updated to display the appropriate items for the selected date range.

-**Trigger:** The actor clicks on the dropdown arrow in the upper-right corner of the Top 10 widget/module.
+**Trigger:** The user selects to change the date range of the Top 10 widget.

 **Preconditions:**

- - The actor has the Top 10 widget/module enabled in their settings.
+ - The user has the Top 10 widget enabled in their settings.

 **Postconditions:**

- - The Top 10 updates to show the appropriate albums for the selected time range.
+ - The Top 10 updates to show the appropriate items for the selected date range.

 **Basic Flow:**

- 1. The actor navigates to their homepage.
+ 1. The user navigates to their homepage.
- 2. The user clicks the dropdown arrow in the upper-right corner of the Top 10 widget/module.
+ 2. The user changes the date range of the Top 10 widget.
- 3. The user selects an option from the past day, past week, past month, or all-time.
+ 3. The Top 10 widget updates with appropriate items.